connorcl/processed-uci-har-dataset/CodeBook.md

 signals were calculated using the Euclidean norm.
 Finally, frequency domain signals were calculated using a Fast Fourier Transform (FFT).

-All signals are normalised and bounded within [-1,1].
+All of these variables are floating point numbers, normalized and bounded within [-1,1].

-Each variable as recorded is the mean of this variable across all the observations for each subject/activity combination.
+Each variable as recorded in `tidy_data.txt` is the mean of this variable across all the observations for each unique subject-activity combination.

 * **time.body.acc.mean.x**, **time.body.acc.mean.y**, **time.body.acc.mean.z**:
 for each axis, the mean body accleration signal (time domain).